AS 91333 Clarification

 The risks selected by the student/teacher should be relevant and meaningful to the challenging outdoor activity.

-The submission of RAMS, SAPs and SOPs forms can be used as planning tools, and be used to identify the relevant risks.
+The submission of risk assessment forms, SOPs, safety management systems or plans can be used as planning tools and to identify the relevant risks.

 For Merit and Excellence, student responses must explain in detail/evaluate how and why the risk management strategies are relevant to the identified risk(s).
 This should include evidence that the most relevant strategies have been applied and explained in relation to the activity.